Inflation in Hungary

 Hungary - Inflation

-FocusEconomics panelists see inflation averaging 2.7% in 2019, which is unchanged from last month’s projection.
-For 2020, the panel expects inflation to moderate to 2.6%.
+FocusEconomics panelists see inflation averaging 6.5% in 2023, which is unchanged from last month’s projection.
+For 2024, the panel sees inflation averaging 3.9%.

 Hungary - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.